-For most enhancements and practices, however, there is not an exact reflection of the activity in the baseline inventory portion of the CMT, but rather a more general accounting for those activities.
-It is an area of the CMT that could use some further improvements in future years, to ensure that early adopters of advanced conservation activities are being properly credited.
+Unfortunately there is not currently an exact reflection of your baseline activities in the resource assessment done through the CAET, but rather a more general accounting for those activities to reach the stewardship threshold.
+It is an area of the CAET that could be improved in further years, to ensure that early adopters of advanced conservation activities are being properly credited.